 Student Project Showcase

 Last week, 85 students showcased apps they’d created using New Westminster Open Data.
-The excitement was palpable as Computing students presented to New Westminster’s Mayor, three Councillors, and staff at the BCIT Tech Hub.
+The excitement was palpable as Computing students presented to New Westminster’s Mayor, three Councillors, and staff at the BCIT TEC (Technology Education and Collaboration) Hub.

 Third term students competed in categories including safety, transportation, moving to the municipality, and supporting businesses.
 Led by CST instructor and Program Option Head Medhat Elmasry, these android apps were nurtured by the civic contacts of fellow instructor and Option Head D’Arcy Smith.